One-Nexus/Synergy/README.md

 }
 ```

-Or if using the default `$type` value, you do not need to enter a second parmeter:
+Or if using the default `$type` value, you do not need to pass a second parmeter here:

 ```css
 @include component(header) {